clairestreb/POC/README.md

 # POC
 Proofs of Concept

-I will upload the code when I get the time.
+I will upload the code when I get the chance.
 In the meantime, go to http://clairenstreb.brinkster.net/poc where you will see two mobile applicatons written in ASP.NET, C#:

 - One that demonstrates responsiveness.
 If you are on your computer, go to the URL and resize your browser window to be small like a phone, and you can see how the display automatically changes based on your window size.